Myralllka/Myralllka/README.md

 ### - 🔭 In general, I'm currently working on
 - ROS for UAV's
 - University Linux club
-- Teacher's assistance at the Ukrainian Catholic University
+- Teacher's assistance at the Ukrainian Catholic University (Principals of Computer organisation, Operation systems courses)
 - Linux administration

 ###  ✨ And my projects for the nearest future: